odinuv/web/articles/html/index.md

 [Unicode character](http://unicode-table.com/en/) which you cannot type on the keyboard.
 For example `&#10084;` will give you a heart.

-## Writing HTML documents
+## Writing HTML Documents
-An HTML document should begin with `<!DOCTYPE html>` header.
-This denotes that it is HTML5 version document.
+An HTML document should begin with the `<!DOCTYPE html>` header.
+This denotes that it is an HTML5 version document.
 White-space is mostly ignored (there are few exceptions like `pre` and `textarea` elements).
-Which means that HTML documents are usually formatted to underline the hierarchy of elements:
+Which means that HTML documents are usually formatted to underline the elements hierarchy:

 {% highlight html %}
 <!DOCTYPE html>